shaficse/Machine-Translation-En-Bn/README.md

-#### Technical Components of the Transformer Model
+## Task 2.
+Experiment with Attention Mechanisms

 This section provides an overview of the key components within the Transformer model architecture, highlighting the Encoder, Decoder, and their supporting layers.
-The Transformer model is renowned for its effectiveness in handling sequence-to-sequence tasks, such as machine translation and text summarization.
+The Transformer model is renowned for its effectiveness in handling sequence-to-sequence tasks, such as machine translation.

 **EncoderLayer Class**
 - A single layer in the Transformer model encoder, crucial for transforming input sequences into higher-level representations.